infopark/scrivito_jr_form_widget/README.md

 #### Tags

-If your type have the fields `custom_email` and `custom_last_name` a contact from crm can by found.
-If tags are set they will be add to the contact.
+If your type have the fields `custom_email` and `custom_last_name` a contact from crm can be found.
+If tags are set they will be added to the contact.
 So you can see if a contact has filled in a special from like newsletter subscription or event subscription.

 #### Redirect after submit

-If set the formsubmit will redirect to the given page.
+If set the formsubmit will redirect to the given destination.
 If the specified obj is a binary object, it will redirect to its binary_url.
 If not set, the form will redirect to the page where it is on.

-This Feature can be used to create a soft way for getting Seminar Downloads where you want a feedback.
+This Feature can be used to create a soft way for getting Seminar Downloads and get the feedback.

 #### Text on submit button

-Writes the text to hte submit button.
+Writes the text to the submit button.
 Default is `send`.

 ## Contributing